graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/errors.md

 ```

 You can also write your own implementation of `IErrorInfoProvider`.
 For instance, you might want to override
-the numerical codes provided by the GraphQL framework for validation errors, or reveal stack traces
+the numerical codes provided by GraphQL.NET for validation errors, or reveal stack traces
 only to logged-in administrators.

 ## Middleware